Regulatory actions for Jan. 18, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bone Health Technology, Danaher.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Enlivex, Hyloris, Nurix, Pleco, Tarsier, Utility, Vertex.

 Briefs